lucaelin/text2nosql-demo/README.md

 This project showcases how LLMs can be trained and used to intuitively filter structured and nested document collections, commonly found in web applications.
-The goal is to build a smart search system.
+The goal is to build a smart search system capable of interpreting natural language queries and generating accurate NoSQL queries.

 ## Table of Contents